Navigate tariff uncertainty with Signifyd’s merchant tariff tracker

 Signifyd’s merchant tariff tracker provides insights, data and strategies to protect margins, stay competitive and turn retail disruption into opportunity and revenue.

-Understanding the Tariffs
+Understanding the tariffs

-We Surveyed 500 U.S. Merchants who are taking bold action to manage tariffs
+We surveyed 500 U.S. merchants who are taking bold action to manage tariffs

-We Surveyed 500 U.S. Merchants who are taking bold action to manage tariffs
+We surveyed 500 U.S. merchants who are taking bold action to manage tariffs

 Retailers are raising prices, moving production and product sourcing, closing stores and laying off workers to weather the ongoing tariff storm, according to a Talker Research survey conducted for Signifyd.